Insurance throughout PA, NJ, FL, and VA.

 More than 30 years ago, DiGiacomo & Associates, Inc. began serving the insurance needs of individuals, families and businesses in Phoenixville, Pa.
-Since then we have grown our agency to provide communities throughout Eastern Pennsylvania and Delaware with insurance solutions designed to protect their specific interests and provide peace of mind.
+Since then we have grown our agency to provide communities throughout Pennsylvania, New Jersey, Florida, and Virginia, with insurance solutions designed to protect their specific interests and provide peace of mind.

 A family run business, our office is made up of experienced professionals who care about each and every one of our clients.
 Our agents are conscientious and committed to delivering excellent solutions quickly and efficiently.
 We take the time to listen to your needs and help find the coverages best suited to you while also giving you the greatest value for your investment.
 With us, you can always rely on receiving personalized attention and unending support – all things that contribute to an experience unmatched in today’s market.
 We will protect and secure all that you care about and help keep you financially secure.